 I never work to a schedule, I never say that at x time we will do x amount.
 That’s impossible for me and for them, we need spontaneity and the chance to finish whatever we may be involved in.
 Our lives don’t run to any sort of time table.

 So when we’re ready we go out.
 I pack a workbook or two, the pencils, rubbers and sharpeners and head off to a café.
 We’ve done this everywhere, from Bangkok to Laos to London.
-Lately, you’ll find us lingering in Pret a Manger in Richmond Upon Thames, eating chocolate slices and sandwiches, drinking coffee and tap water ( tap water is free) before opening the books and getting stuck in.
+Lately, you’ll find us lingering in Pret a Manger or Starbucks in Richmond Upon Thames, eating chocolate slices and sandwiches, drinking hot drinks and tap water ( tap water is free) before opening the books and getting stuck in.
 Without the distractions of home they carry on quite happily and I’m there to offer full support and encouragement, everybody is smiles.
+The tasty treats work wonder too!

 I’m sure the other customers think I’m an evil mother pressuring her kids to study in school holidays.
 That’s not my problem and they couldn’t be more wrong.